Medic testifies that he, not Navy SEAL Eddie Gallagher, was responsible for ISIS fighter's death

 CLICK HERE TO GET THE FOX NEWS APP

-It was during Gallagher’s final combat deployment, in 2017, that he's alleged to have committed war crimes.
+It was during Gallagher’s final combat deployment, in 2017, that he was alleged to have committed war crimes.
 The Naval Criminal Investigative Service launched an investigation into Gallagher in April 2018.

 Investigators previously have alleged that, while a teen ISIS fighter was receiving medical treatment from SEAL medics, Gallagher walked up and stabbed him in his neck and side with a knife, killing the terrorist.
-Then, they say, he posed for photographs with the fighter’s body, holding his head in one hand and his blade in the other.
+Then, they said, he posed for photographs with the fighter’s body, holding his head in one hand and his blade in the other.

 Fox News' Jonathan Hunt contributed to this report.